Congratulations, your test is over!

 How long will I have to wait to get the lab results?

-The results should be back in x to x days and you’ll be notified by xxx
+The results should be back in 7 to 10 days and you’ll be notified by the office staff via phone or letter.

 What happens once my lab results come back?